 Just a decade ago, many homeowners were unfamiliar with quartz countertops, but they have exploded in popularity in recent years.
 Offering beauty and durability, quartz is not a natural slab of stone, but it may be worth your attention as an option for installing in your home.
 Here’s why.

 Made from Quartz and Resin

 Quartz countertops are not quarried from the earth.
-Instead, quartz is ground and bonded with resin to create a completely nonporous surface.
+Instead, natural quartz is ground and bonded with resin to create a completely nonporous surface.
 Most of the materials in quartz countertops are manmade, although there is at least some amount of natural stone in the mix.
-On average, quartz counters are 90 to 97 percent quartz minerals.
+On average, quartz counters are more than 90 percent crushed natural quartz.
 Because quartz is mixed with resin, other additives can be included to create a unique and striking effect.
 Depending on the look you want, small flecks of metal, glass, or dyes can be added to the mix.

 Come from the Same Source

 Bretonstone was created in 1963 by the Breton company.
 This technology is still in use today to create quartz countertops, and it’s licensed to more than 50 companies like Caesarstone, Cambria, and Silestone.
 Breton even created a process to combine organic and artificial resins to make quartz counters more eco-friendly.

 Available in a Huge Array of Colors and Styles